sudarshan-1708/Development/projectOverview.md

 - Image run;s successfully in machine as a container.
 - Every functionality works properly.
 - Can run image on different routes.
+- Hosted my UserManagementApi docker image in dockerhub repositry as public.
+- To pull from docker image from dockerhub use cmd : docker pull sudarshanshukla/usermanagementapi